jlam55555/ece464-databases/pset1/README.md

 > :t exists_
 exists_ :: Q be db s a -> QExpr be s Bool
 ```
-What is important to take note of is that `except_` is written as a binary expression requiring two queries with a nested context (however, the inner context is inferred to be `QBaseScope` because it involves the outer scope's `s` table).
+What is important to take note of is that `except_` is written as a binary expression requiring two queries with a nested context, which ensures that the outer result cannot be used inside either of the subqueries, especially in the case of lateral joins or correlated subqueries returning a single value (which are supported in Beam using the alternate syntaxes `lateral_` and `subquery_`).
+However, the inner context is inferred to be `QBaseScope` because it involves the outer scope's `s` table so this breaks the correlated query returning an array of values.
 On the other hand, `exists_` is written as a unary operation, and there doesn't have to be an agreement among its "operands."
 Luckily, it is not difficult to rewrite `EXCEPT` clauses in terms of `EXISTS`.
 I believe this is a Beam bug but there might be some mathematical reason it is broken.
 Other ORM's like SQLAlchemy probably don't have this restriction, but they also either produce incorrect code or require run-time checking, both of which are tradeoffs.

 This qualm about Beam is perhaps a very Haskell-like issue.
 [Here][rdbms-comparison] is a good comparison between Beam and other Haskell RDBMS (ORM-like) libraries -- among them, Beam may be the most enterprise ready.
 The author mentions that it's "finnicky" and requires a lot of deeply parameterized type boilerplate and type trickery, but that also makes it extremely well-typed when it works.
 The others on the list tend to be less type-finnicky but also sometimes missing features, not backend-agnostic (which Beam is), or pretty much a transliteration of SQL into Haskell (defeating the purpose of an ORM).
 If nothing else, the complicated types in Beam were a great learning experience into practical Haskell.